 World Down Syndrome Day in India witnesses a range of activities and events hosted by non-profit organizations, healthcare institutions and various communities.
 These include awareness marches, educational workshops, fundraising events, and the distribution of educational materials.
 People participate wearing colorful socks, a symbolic act to recognize the diversity and uniqueness of individuals living with DS.
 By fostering conversations about DS, these actions intend to dispel myths, build compassion and facilitate equal opportunities for individuals with DS in India.
 World Down Syndrome Day occurs annually on 21st March.

-Facts about World Down Syndrome Day
+Top 10 Facts for 2026 World Down Syndrome Day in India

 In the News and Trending in India for World Down Syndrome Day